ilastik/ilastik.github.io/installation/installation.md

 To use the *Automatic Tracking* Workflow, it is required to install the commercial solver IBM CPLEX.

-**Note that it is not needed to install IBM CPLEX for all other ilastik workflows.**
+**Note that ilastik will run even without IBM CPLEX installed, it is only a requirement for the Automatic Tracking workflow.**

 ## Application for Academic License at IBM